jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 ---
 title: Refactor using an extension method - LINQ to XML
-description:
-ms.date: 07/20/2015
+description: Learn how to refactor the concatenation of strings using a pure function that is implemented as an extension method. ms.date: 07/20/2015
 dev_langs:
   - "csharp"
   - "vb"
 ms.assetid: c5fc123d-af10-4a2f-b8e4-db921efb2639
 ---
-# Refactoring Using an Extension Method (C#)
-This example builds on the previous example, [Retrieving the Text of the Paragraphs (C#)](./retrieving-the-text-of-the-paragraphs.md), by refactoring the concatenation of strings using a pure function that is implemented as an extension method.
+# Refactor using an extension method (LINQ to XML)

-This example builds on the previous example, [Retrieving the Text of the Paragraphs (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/retrieving-the-text-of-the-paragraphs.md), by refactoring the concatenation of strings using a pure function that is implemented as an extension method.
+This example builds on the previous example, [Retrieve the text of the paragraphs](retrieve-text-paragraphs.md), by refactoring the concatenation of strings using a pure function that is implemented as an extension method.

 The previous example used the <xref:System.Linq.Enumerable.Aggregate%2A> standard query operator to concatenate multiple strings into one string.
 However, it is more convenient to write an extension method to do this, because the resulting query smaller and more simple.

-## Example
+## Example: Retrieve the paragraphs, their styles, and their text

- This example processes a WordprocessingML document, retrieving the paragraphs, the style of each paragraph, and the text of each paragraph.
+This example processes a WordprocessingML document, retrieving the paragraphs and, for each paragraph, the style and the text.
 This example builds on the previous examples in this tutorial.

 The example contains multiple overloads of the `StringConcatenate` method.

- You can find instructions for creating the source document for this example in [Creating the Source Office Open XML Document (C#)](./creating-the-source-office-open-xml-document.md).
- You can find instructions for creating the source document for this example in [Creating the Source Office Open XML Document (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/creating-the-source-office-open-xml-document.md).
+You can find instructions for creating the source document for this example in [Create the source Office Open XML document](create-source-office-open-xml-document.md).

 This example uses classes from the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 ```csharp
 public static class LocalExtensions